 Bishop’s Bread Made with Egg Whites- European Recipe

 Initially, I did some research in some of my old cooking books.
-My fascination with cooking books is a very dangerous one as I am always hunting for them (my husband rolls his eyes at me when I receive another book in the mail).
+My fascination with cooking books is a perilous one as I am always hunting for them (my husband rolls his eyes at me when I receive another book in the mail).

 I have quite a collection of them.
-Anyway, this particular recipe was showing in various versions, from 1941 to 1968 to 1980’s.
-It was probably a very popular recipe for a long time.
+Anyway, this particular recipe was showing in various versions, from 1941 to 1968 to the 1980s.
+It was probably a trendy recipe for a long time.

 Most recipes in these books do not waste any ingredients.
-You can even tell by the era when a specific cookbook was written, if the food was scarce or not.
+Old cooking books tell the story of different eras, and you can very much learn from them if the food was scarce or the population at that time enjoyed prosperity or not.

-However, the recipe I ended up making was the richest one and more appropriate for the times we live in, when certain ingredients are easier to find.
+However, the recipe I ended up making was the richest and more appropriate for the times we live when certain ingredients are easier to find.

 This past Easter, I went to visit my daughter in DC.
 She was going to spend the holiday alone.

-While she did not specifically ask me to visit, the constant calls and text messages where she would remind me she would be alone and probably just eating “something out of the fridge”, made me realize that the poor child (yes, she is thirty but is still a baby in my eyes) might just need her mom’s cooking and company.
+While she did not specifically ask me to visit, the constant calls and text messages where she would remind me she would be alone and probably just eating “something out of the fridge” made me realize that the poor child (yes, she is thirty but still a baby in my eyes) might need her mom’s cooking and company.

 We ended up cooking up a storm and I made Lemon Bars for dessert that she ended up taking to work as well.

-The only problem was that we had so many egg whites left over from the recipe and we just did not want to waste them.
+The only problem was that we had so many egg whites leftover from the recipe, and we did not want to waste them.